Iryna87/brain-games-project/README.md

 # BrainGamesProjectFrontEnd

 ##
 This is my first FrontEnd Project that contains 6 games with different difficulty level.
-Hope you will have a nive time plying them:)
+Hope you will have a nive time playing them:)
 ##

 [![Maintainability](https://api.codeclimate.com/v1/badges/53226c39a3bf90255f0b/maintainability)](https://codeclimate.com/github/Iryna87/FrontEndProject_1/maintainability)